IFalimendikov/IFalimendikov/README.md

 <samp> Blockchain Software Engineer with a passion for crafting
 decentralized solutions, specializing in smart contract development and blockchain architecture.
 5 years in the Blockchain industry, saying GM daily.
-If you're a beginner developer, don't hesitate to connect—I'm always ready to help! </samp>
+If you're a beginner developer, don't hesitate to connect, I'm always ready to help! </samp>

 <h2> Stats: </h2>